 12. Bengal Tiger

-These majestic big cats are found primarily in India.
-Bengal tigers live in jungles and are solitary animals.
-Their black stripes help them camouflage in the shadows and they can sleep up to 18 hours a day!
+These majestic big cats are found primarily in the jungles of India.
+They are solitary animals and keep well hidden by their black stripes that help them camouflage in the shadows.
+These animals are also known to sleep up to 18 hours a day!

 Learn More: Biology Dictionary